DmitryFilenkov/Bike-sharing-data-analysis/README.md

 # Bike-sharing-data-analysis
-How does a bike-share navigate speedy success?
+Case study: How does a bike-share navigate speedy success? in terms of Google Data Analytics Professional Certificate